 Nominating/Corporate Governance Committee and Corporate Governance Principles.
 Under the NYSE listing standards, companies are required to have a nominating/corporate governance committee, composed entirely of independent directors.
-In addition to identifying individuals qualified to become board members, the nominating/corporate governance committee must develop and recommend to the board a set of corporate governance principles.
+In addition to identifying individuals qualified to become board members, the nominating/ corporate governance committee must develop and recommend to the board a set of corporate governance principles.
 The R.O.C.
 Company Act does not require companies incorporated in the R.O.C. to have a nominating/corporate governance committee.
 We do not currently have a nominating committee or a corporate governance committee.

 Currently, our board of directors performs the duties of a corporate governance committee and regularly reviews our corporate governance principles and practices.
 The R.O.C.
 Company Act requires that directors shall be elected by stockholders.
 Our Articles of Incorporation requires us, beginning in the fifth commencement, to establish at least three independent directors in the number of directors.
-The elections for independent directors shall proceed with the candidate nomination system; the stockholders shall elect the independent directors from among the nominees listed in the roster of independent director candidates.
-Stockholders holding stock over 1% are entitled to nominate candidates of independent directors in written to us.
-The numbers of candidates nominated by stockholders shall not exceed the numbers of independent directors to be elected; neither the numbers of candidates nominated by the Board.
-Elections for independent and non-independent directors shall proceed concurrently, and the number of elected independent and non-independent directors shall be calculated separately.
+The elections for independent directors shall proceed with the candidate nomination system; the stockholders shall elect the independent directors from among the nominees listed in the roster of independent directors candidates.
+Stockholders holding stock over 1% are entitled to nominate candidates of independent directors to be elected; neither the numbers of candidates nominated by stockholders shall not exceed the numbers of independent directors to be elected; neither the numbers of candidates nominated by the Board.
+Elections for independent directors shall be calculated separately.
 In addition, our stockholders are entitled to nominate non-independent directors by voting at stockholders' meetings.